 - (a) mentioned in subsection 111C (1) of the Act; and - (b) a copy of the English text of which is set out in Schedule 1.

 Convention country has the meaning given by regulation 4.

-Family Law (Hague Convention on Intercountry Adoption) Regulations 1998 parental responsibility, in relation to a child, has the same meaning as in section 61B of the Act.
+parental responsibility, in relation to a child, has the same meaning as in section 61B of the Act.